rcbops/opencenter-install-scripts/README.md

           Re-run the install scripts on the servers, rather than spin up new servers Can't be used in conjunction with --add-clients/-a

-* Number of Clients defaults to 2 if left unspecified
 * If you are using opencenter-client locally you can set your endpoint: export OPENCENTER_ENDPOINT=http://<ip of server>:8080
 * --packages will install from packages instead of github repos, not for Dev work.
-* --network will create a private network for the cluster defaulting to 192.168.0.0/24
-* network range can be specified as a CIDR by using --network=<CIDR>
 * --network will require nova with "network-create" functionality

 Prerequisities For Installing Opencenter Cluster